 Noelle joined the Center for Career Development in March of 2020.
 In her role, she manages the Center’s funded internship programs.
 She comes to Boston University with a deep commitment to expanding access to both higher education as well as meaningful career exploration opportunities.
 She holds a Bachelor’s degree from St. Lawrence University and a Master’s degree from the University of Pennsylvania.
 Outside of work, Noelle can be found running, watching Bollywood films, or in search of good chai.

-Olivia joined Boston University and the Center for Career Development in July 2019.
-In her role as Yawkey Internship Coordinator, Olivia oversees the Yawkey Internship Program, an opportunity for BU sophomores and juniors to secure funding for non-profit internships.
-Olivia holds a Bachelor of Science in Psychology from Boston College, and recently completed a year of service in the AmeriCorps VISTA program.
+Olivia served Boston University and the Center for Career Development as the Yawkey Internship Coordinator from July 2019 to October 2021.
+In that role, Olivia managed the Yawkey Internship Program, an opportunity for BU sophomores and juniors to secure funding for non-profit internships.
+Olivia holds a Bachelor of Science in Psychology from Boston College and proviously completed a year of service in the AmeriCorps VISTA program.
 Outside of work, Olivia enjoys spending time with family and friends, cooking, and seeing live music.

 Samantha joined the Center for Career Development in August 2013.
 In her role as an Assistant Director of Career Education, Samantha advises students and facilitates workshops on a variety of career development topics, such as resume writing, networking, interviewing, internships, and more.
 Samantha received her bachelor of arts in psychology from Gettysburg College and her master of education in higher education and student affairs administration from the University of Vermont.
 In her spare time, Samantha enjoys hanging out with family and friends, spending time outdoors, and traveling.